UBC-CIC/call-center-real-time-assistant/backend/backend-README.md

 resources that receives and transcribes the incoming caller and call taker audio from the AWS Connect instance in real time, and queries the results against the Elasticsearch Cluster deployed in the previous stack to retrieve the most appropriate Standard Operating Procedure for based on document similarity.
-This portion of the solution leverages Amazon Connect, Amazon Transcribe, Amazon Comprehend, AWS Lambda DynamoDB, and (indirectly) Amazon Kinesis Video Streams.
+This portion of the solution leverages Amazon Connect, Amazon Transcribe, Amazon Comprehend, AWS Lambda, DynamoDB, and (indirectly) Amazon Kinesis Video Streams.

 ## Deployment Steps
 1) Create an S3 bucket to upload deployment files with the following command, or re-use the same bucket you created in